zsoltime/react-leaderboard/readme.md

-# WIP React Leaderboard
+# React Leaderboard

-Really simple React leaderboard; it lists the persons from an array.
-You can sort the list by name or number of points.
+Really simple React leaderboard; it lists the players from an array.
+You can sort the list by their name or score.